theopn/dotfiles/README.md

   - `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
   - `about:profiles`, spot your default-release profile or the profile in use, and create symlinks for the `chrome` folder within the profile folder.
 - Install fonts.
 You can utilize the included `fonts/font_test.sh` to test if your terminal emulator correctly displays the fonts.
-- Manually deploy some config files for GUI applications (iTerm, iStats, font, etc)
+- Manually deploy some config files for GUI applications.

 ## Highlights